graemetlloyd/ProjectWhalehead/Outline.md

 # Results

-For direct comparability with Sansom et al (2017), we made boxplots of the distributions of several stratigraphic congruence measures
+For direct comparison with Sansom et al (2017), we made boxplots of the distributions of several stratigraphic congruence measures
 We made these figures comparing the posterior sample and the set of most parsimonious trees for each dataset, and each stratigraphic congruence metric shown on Table One.
+Note that a major difference between a Bayesian sample and a parsimony sample is that the former can include duplicate trees (those visited multiple times by the MCMC, whereas a parsimony analysis only returns unique topolog(ies).
 One such boxplot can be seen in Fig. 1.
-The spread of stratigraphic congruence metrics is much higher in the Bayesian analysis.
+The spread of stratigraphic congruence metrics is much higher in the Bayesian analysis and this is typical of the majority of data sets.
 For most metrics, the median of the parsimony sample is lower than the median of the Bayesian sample.
 However, in most instances the stratigraphic congruence of the most parsimonious tree or set of trees is contained within the quartiles of the boxplot.

 We also visualized these data as treespace plots.
 An example treespace plot can be seen in Fig. 2, and the full set of treespace plots is available in the supplemental material.
-These multi-dimensinal scaling graphs demonstrate that the Bayesian posterior samples contain many more trees, including many more trees that are substantially different from one another, that the parsimony estimations do.
+These multi-dimensional scaling graphs demonstrate that the Bayesian posterior samples contain many more trees, including many more trees that are substantially different from one another, than the parsimony estimations do.
 In most estimations, the posterior sample contains the parsimony trees, in addition to other solutions plausible under the model.
 As shown on Fig. 2, it is very possible in both Bayesian and maximum parsimony estimation to have topologies with good stratigraphic fit plotted near trees with poor stratigraphic fit.
 This indicates that in some treespaces, there may be little topological difference between a tree that is quite good with respect to stratigraphic fit and a tree with poor stratigraphic fit.
+In other words, the landscapes of stratigraphic congruence is generally highly volatile - something boxplots fail to capture.
-Much as in the boxplots, the treespace plots largely indicate that the parsimony trees fall within the range of solutions explored in a Bayesian search.
+As in the boxplots, the treespace plots largely indicate that the parsimony trees fall within the range of solutions explored in a Bayesian search.

 # Discussion